ThaddeusTreloar-Deloitte/engineering-connect-lb-hackathon/README.md

 Instructions for how to make a pull request into the original repository can be found here: [Creating A Pull Request From A Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)

 An example submission can be found in this repostory at `/submissions/example-team`.

+***Submissions close EOD Thursday 11th of December 2025.
+Pull requests and commits received after 5:30pm on this day will not be eligible for submission.***

 All submissions will be licenced under the GNU General Public License Version 2, a copy of which can be found in this respository and at this link: [GNU General Public License, Version 2.](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)